 - PD Group Policy Assign: if the assignment group of a linked incident changes, and the new assignment group is provisioned, the corresponding PagerDuty incident will be delegated to the Escalation Policy in PagerDuty specified by the assignment group's PagerDuty Escalation field.
 This will restart escalation and notify the new assignees in the target policy.

-The process that runs in the opposite direction is also initiated by a business rule, apart from just the UI Action Refresh PagerDuty Notes, which appears as an action in the context menu for any given linked incident.
-The action used is actually a form of polling (since posting worknotes do not trigger webhooks, this is necessary).
-Hence, the HTTPS request is actually initiated from the ServiceNow application.
-It is done through the business rule PD Update Worknotes from PagerDuty Notes, raising the event
+In earlier versions, the process that runs in the opposite direction was initiated by a business rule, apart from just the UI Action Refresh PagerDuty Notes, which appeared as an action in the context menu for any given linked incident.
+The mechanism is thus polling; it is done through the business rule PD Update Worknotes from PagerDuty Notes, raising the event

 x_pd_integration.import_notes (handled by the Import Notes from PagerDuty incident script action).
 In both cases, the functions